I am currently a postdoctoral researcher in economic history and political science at the University of Milan.

 Prior to joining the University of Milan to work on a ERC project, I worked at the University of Geneva and at the University of Caen where I obtained my PhD in 2020.
 I have also been a visiting researcher at the University of Chicago.

-I am also a waterpolo player and and an e-sport fan.
+I am also a waterpolo player and an e-sport fan.